llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ### Setting arcade controllers

-This was the hardest thing I had to find.
-The documentation is in [plain sight](https://github.com/RetroPie/RetroPie-Setup/wiki/Xin-Mo-Controller), but you need to know the name of you're looking for to find it.
-So, I spent a lot of time looking how to configure this kind of controllers:
+This was the hardest thing to find.
+The docs are in [plain sight](https://github.com/RetroPie/RetroPie-Setup/wiki/Xin-Mo-Controller), but you need to know the name of you're looking for to find it.
+So, I spent a lot of time looking how to configure THIS kind of controllers:

 ![Xin Mo controllers](./xin-mo.jpg)

 The magic words are **Xin Mo**.
 It's that simple.
-Now configure RetroPie to recognize this kind of controllers.
+Now, to configure RetroPie to recognize this kind of controllers...

 - **Step 9.** Edit `/cmdline.txt` and write at the end of the file:
   ```
   usbhid.quirks=0x16c0:0x05e1:0x040
   ```

-There are a few more steps to configure the controllers, but wait until [turning on the system](#now-turn-it-on).
+There are a few more steps to configure the controllers, but wait till [turning on the system](#now-turn-it-on).

 Find more information about the Xin Mo Controllers in the [official RetroPie documentation](https://github.com/retropie/retropie-setup/wiki/Xin-Mo-Controller).

 ### Forcing HDMI sound

 If you're using a computer monitor, it probably doesn't have built-in speakers.
 And in most of cases, this kind of monitor has a 3.5mm jack to output sound to external speakers.
-In that case, you may have to make that the HDMI controls the sound:
+In that case, you may have to make that the HDMI takes control over the sound:

 - **Step 10.** Force the HDMI by adding the following line to `/config.txt`:
   ```